-University students (undergraduate or postgraduate, above the age of 16) in the UK, principally students at the Universities of Exeter, Oxford, Cardiff, Newcastle, Southampton, or King's College London (as partner universities in Nurture-U), although students at other universities can participate.
+University students (undergraduate or postgraduate, above the age of 16) in the UK, principally students at the Universities of Exeter, Oxford, Cardiff, Newcastle, Southampton, or King's College London (as the participating universities in Nurture-U project), although students at other universities can participate.
 We will ask you to complete online questionnaires to see if the study is likely to be right for you.
-To be eligible you need to be reporting some elevated worry or overthinking on measures during our initial screening questions.
-If you currently have clinical depression or suicidal thoughts or have ever had a diagnosis of bipolar disorder (mania) or psychosis, you cannot take part because the study and the intervention is focused on promoting well-being and preventing poor mental health rather than treating current problems.
-However, you may be eligible for one of the other Nurture-U studies - for example a study of digital therapy for people with anxiety and depression and the screening website may guide you to these other studies.
+To be eligible you need to be reporting elevated levels of anxiety and/or depression symptoms during our initial screening questions.
+If you have ever had a diagnosis of bipolar disorder (mania) or psychosis, you cannot take part because the intervention is not designed for these conditions.
+If you are not currently experiencing elevated anxiety or depression, you may be eligible for one of the other Nurture-U studies - for example a study of digital therapy to tackle worry and low confidence, and the screening website may guide you to these other studies.
 If you can't take part, our automated pages can direct you to other sources of help and advice, and you can find more information at our website www.nurtureuniversity.co.uk.

-Allocation to the App
+Allocation to the digital CBT therapy

-All eligible individuals within the study are selected at chance to either simply continue with what they are doing already to look after themselves and promote their wellbeing (1/2 chance) or are offered the use of the digital app specifically designed to reduce worry and build confidence (1/2 chance).
-This self-directed training will be accessed through a mobile app.
-It involves chapters that you can work through to learn new strategies and try and practise out new skills.
-By comparing these conditions, we will find out whether the app can improve confidence and wellbeing over 12 months.
+All eligible individuals within the study are selected at chance to either receive the digital CBT therapy without support (1/2 chance) or to receive the digital CBT therapy with support (1/2 chance).
+This treatment will be accessed through an internet platform.
+It involves a number of modules that you can work through to learn new strategies and try out new skills.
+By comparing these conditions, we will find out if we can predict who benefits most from each treatment over 3 months.

-How do I access the App?
+How do I access the digital treatment?

-If the study is right for you and you consent to take part and are allocated to the app, one of our team will set you up on the app and you will receive a link via email to sign in and set up your own password.
-You will need to have access to the internet via mobile data or Wi-Fi for the App to work.
+If the study is right for you and you consent to take part, one of our team will set you up on the digital platform and inform you whether you are receiving therapist support or not.
+You will receive a link via email to sign in and set up your own password.
+You will need to have access to the internet via mobile data or Wi-Fi for the treatment to work.

-How long would I need to use the App for?
+How long would I need to use the treatment for?

-You can use the App for as often as you like during your year in the study.
-We recommend working through all the treatment chapters to get the most benefit, as some will be more relevant to you than others.
-Most people find that the app is most helpful if it is used regularly, for example 5-10 minutes every day.
+You can use the treatment for as often as you like during the 3 months in the trial.
+We recommend working through all the treatment modules to get the most benefit.
+Most people find that this works best if you do one module a week and then practice the skills in between.